 In a heavy pan heat 1-2 inches of oil to 375 degrees.
 Fry until the bread is golden brown and puffs up.
 Then turn and fry the other side until golden brown.
 Roll and fry as you go that way if you want them thinner or thicker you can adjust accordingly.
 Remove to paper towels to drain and cool enough to handle.

-While you are the making the Indian Fry Bread brown some ground beef.
+While you are the making the bread brown some ground beef.
 Add the taco seasoning and water.
 Simmer for five to ten minutes.
 Spoon the taco meat on to the warm bread.
 Top with shredded cheese, tomatoes, green onions, black olives and sour cream.
 Serve as soon as possible while everything is tasty and warm.

-What other recipes you can make with Indian Fry Bread Recipe?
+What other recipes you can make with the fry bread?